Svalentinow/Machine-learning-classwork/README.md

 ### data science salary EDA([project 1](GradedAssignments/Proj1))
 * conducted EDA on data science salary
 * Looked at which job and country offered the highest avg salary in data science
+* found that there was a significant imbalance of job titles and countries present within the dataset
 * concluded that the dataset was not good enough for modelling due to lack of observations.
 ### Poem classification ([project 2](GradedAssignments/Project2))
 * analysed poems of 4 genres.
 Affection, environment, music and death